Welcome to Santa Barbara Home Designer

 It is a big part of the artisanal craft in creating Spanish style homes.

-Please note I am an Amazon Affiliate, which means I receive a small commission on any purchase you might make through the direct Amazon links I share on this website.
+Please note I am an Amazon Affiliate, which means I may receive a small store credit or commission on purchase(s) you might make through the direct Amazon links I share on my websites and PHOTO BLOG.

 Scroll to see more highlights of the authentic Spanish style details designed and created in local Montecito, Hope Ranch and Santa Barbara homes.